• Home

 Text-Based Storyboard

+The storyboard serves as the blueprint for the project.
+It includes the content and visual notes that will appear on the slide as well as the programming notes that make the slide interactive.
 In this project, the storyboard included which Google Slides screen shot was needed for the background, the script for the narration, the other visual elements on the slide, including the other slide layers, and the programming notes for seemless navigation and support.

 Interactive Prototype